-- In this lab you will learn how to: - test the ability of your unknown (UK) to digest certain substrates
+- In this lab you will learn how to:

+- test the ability of your unknown (UK) to digest certain substrates

+- discern motility of bacteria

 Introduction

 Various species of bacteria can digest, or hydrolyze, a wide diversity of carbohydrates, including sucrose, lactose, glucose, starch, mannose, xylose, cellulose, and chitin.
 Furthermore, bacteria often hydrolyze proteins, such as those in gelatin and milk.